YoadTamar/OOP_Assignment2/README.md

 # OOP_EX2
 Third assignment in "Object-Oriented Programming" course at Ariel University.

+##Ex2_1
-In this assigment we were asked to make some text files and calculate all of their lines and measure time using three methods: <br>
+In this part of assigment we were asked to make some text files and calculate all of their lines and measure time using three methods: <br>
  1. Regular, without any threads. <br>
  2. Using Threads. <br>
  3. Using TheardPool. <br>

- ## ThreadFile
+ ### ThreadFile
  Extends the `Thread` class.
 A thread in Java is the direction or path that is taken while a program is being executed.

  myThread has 2 private variables: